 During the Hall's Hill skirmish, a part of the Battle of Munson Hill, the house was damaged by Union cannon.
 The damage is still visible inside the house.
 It offers a reminder that the Civil War was hard on Arlington, with at least 10,000 Union troops stationed here among a population of only 1,486.
 Thousands of acres of forests were cut, lest they harbor rebels.
 Mills, houses and other buildings were destroyed, many dismantled by the invaders for building materials.
 Productive farmland was reduced substantially.
 Forts were built, new roads cut and trenches dug.
 And finally, Arlington Cemetery was created from the estate seized from the Custis and Lee families.
 The war left its mark on Arlington for many years and still shapes some elements of our environment.

-The 7 foot cinderblock wall you see is among the last remaining pieces of a wall constructed in the 1930's to separate the black neighborhood known as Hall's Hill/High View Park (to the north, on your right) from a new white development known as Woodlawn Village (now Waycroft-Woodlawn).
-Various materials including wood and cinderblock were used for the wall, and the only connecting street was N. Edison until Arlington County removed a large section of the wall in 1966.
+The 7 foot cinderblock wall you see is among the last remaining pieces of a wall constructed in the 1930's to separate the black neighborhood of Hall's Hill/High View Park from a new white development known as Woodlawn Village (now Waycroft-Woodlawn).
+Various materials including wood and cinderblock were used for the wall, and the only connecting street was N. Edison until Arlington County removed a large section of the wall in 1966 to connect N. Culpeper to N. Abingdon on the other side.
 This section of wall is a concrete reminder that Arlington was completely segregated by race--schools, churches, theaters, transit, neighborhoods and more.
-North Abingdon street now becomes N. Culpepper because the streets were named before the wall was broken down to connect them.

-Directions: You just passed a curb cut on the other side of N. Culpepper leading onto a narrow paved trail.
-Take that trail along the school yard, then cross North Glebe Road at the light at 18th Street North, then turn right on North Wakefield Street.
+Directions: Look to your left for a curb cut on the other side of N. Culpeper leading onto a narrow paved trail.
+Take that trail along the school yard, cross North Glebe Road at the light at 18th Street North, then turn right on North Wakefield Street.
 Turn left on 17th, and on the left you will see the historic marker for The Glebe House at 4527 17th Street North.